Teen Prevention Education Program (Teen PEP)

 “This program is effective because we teach our peers about many issues in an interactive way.
 We do not just give them hundreds of facts, we mix facts with real life situations that the kids can relate to and understand.
 This makes all the topics real, and emphasizes their importance.
 Without Teen PEP, a lot of people would not know all of their options and would not make safe, informed decisions.”

--Teen PEP Peer Educator, Flemington, New Jersey
+-Teen PEP Peer Educator, Flemington, NJ

 The Teen Prevention Education (Teen PEP) is a comprehensive, sexual health program that utilizes peer-to-peer education to increase students´ knowledge, attitudes, skills, and behaviors associated with healthy decision-making.